 - For Intel Macs after 2018 with T2 Security Chip: Turn on your Mac and immediately press down Command + Option + Shift + R keyboard keys together.
 Hold them until you see a spinning globe on your screen.

-- For Apple Silicon Macs: Turn on your M1 Mac and immediately press the Touch ID button.
-Hold it until you see Loading startup options.
+- For Apple Silicon Macs: Turn on your Apple Silicon Mac and immediately press the Touch ID button.
+Hold it until you see the Loading startup options.
 Click Options to enter macOS Recovery Mode.

 2. Choose a network for your Mac.
-You need to make your Mac connected to the Internet all the time.
+You need to keep your Mac connected to the Internet all the time.

 3. Click Utilities in the top menu and select Terminal from the drop-down menu.

 4. Type in the command line below and then press Enter.
-This will launch iBoysoft Data Recovery for Mac through iBoysoft Server. :
+[For Fusion drive, enter sh <(curl https://boot.iboysoft.com/fdboot.sh)]

-6. Select the files you want to get back, click Preview to preview them and click on Recover to recover them.
+6. Select and preview the files > click Recover to recover data from a T2-secured MacBook or Apple Silicon Mac.
 Save the recovered files to the external drive you prepared.

 Step 1: Plug the USB drive into the healthy Mac computer.

 Step 2: Download the two files below and save them to the root directory of the USB drive.
-These two files will install iBoysoft Data Recovery on the drive.
+These two files will install iBoysoft Data Recovery for Mac on the drive.

 Step 3: Connect the USB drive to the dead or broken Mac.